What every NRA Member could support, but Democrats wont.

 401.c.1.1 - Civil remedy is a concurrent process to the criminal process.

-401.b.1.1 - A person can also be found to be civilly liable for punitive damages if, during the course of the trial, it is determined that said 401.a commission was for hire, up to $25,000,000.00 in fines and penalties.
+401.c.1.2 - A person can also be found to be civilly liable for punitive damages if, during the course of the trial, it is determined that said 401.b commission was for hire, up to $25,000,000.00 in fines and penalties.

-401.b.1.2 - A person can be punished by federal death penalty if found guilty of 401.b.1, where said commission is for hire.
+402.a - A person can be punished by federal death penalty if found guilty of 401.c.1, where said commission is for hire.

-401.c - If it is proven that the defendant found guilty of committing 401.a did so with the intention of causing the death of said injured person(s), the punishment must be life in prison with an eligibility of parole in 35 years.
+402.b - If it is proven that the defendant found guilty of committing 401.b did so with the intention of causing the death of said injured person(s), the punishment must be life in prison with an eligibility of parole in 35 years.

-401.d - If proven that the defendant found guilty of committing 401.a, did so while looting or while participating in a riot,
+402.c - If proven that the defendant found guilty of committing 401.b, did so while looting or while participating in a riot, the punishment is life in prison without the eligibility of parole.

-402 - Assault of a Police Officer, Fireman, EMT or Medical Professional with a Firearm. (heretofore known as a first responder)
+403.b - Injuring a Police Officer, Fireman, EMT or Medical Professional with a Firearm. (heretofore known as a first responder), while in the commission of a crime:

-402.a - An attempted assault of a first responder with a firearm, man min of 15 years in prison, whether on or off duty, regardless of the person's ignorance of that victim's official status.
+403.b.1 - Mandatory min of an additional 15 years in prison, whether on or off duty, regardless of the person's ignorance of that victim's official status.

-403.a - An attempted assault of any criminal justice official with a firearm, while they are in the performance of their duties, is a man min of 15 years in prison.
+403.c.1 - Injuring any criminal justice official with a firearm, during the commission of crime, is an additional man min of 15 years in prison.
 Knowledge of their official status is not a defense to the crime.

 404 - Firearms Trained